KunyuHe/Donation-Projects-Outcome-Predictions/README.md

 The 2014 KDD Cup asks participants to help DonorsChoose.org identify projects that are exceptionally exciting to the business, at the time of posting.
 While all projects on the site fulfill some kind of need, certain projects have a quality above and beyond what is typical.
 By identifying and recommending such projects early, they will improve funding outcomes, better the user experience, and help more students receive the materials they need to learn.

-Successful predictions may require a broad range of analytical skills, from natural language processing on the need statements to data mining and classical supervised learning on the descriptive factors around each project.

 **For this project, the challenge would instead be predicting whether a proposed project would get fully funded.**

 **Getting fully funded is one of the requirements of being "exciting" to DonorsChoose.org, hence a precise prediction of whether future proposed projects can be fully funded would be an important building block for finding "exciting" projects.**